 RBI is going to issue something called Sovereign Gold Bonds for investors who want to benefit from the movement from Gold prices.
 It’s an alternative way to invest in gold apart from buying physical gold or through gold ETF or gold Mutual fund.

-Now lets understand quickly what Sovereign Gold Bond Scheme is all about and some high level important points every investor would want to know.
+Now let’s understand quickly what Sovereign Gold Bond Scheme is all about and some high-level important points every investor would want to know.

 These bonds are issued by Reserve bank of India and hence it carries a sovereign guarantee by Govt of India.

-So in a way its 100% safe and secure and there are no chances of fraud or any issues happening in future.
+So in a way its 100% safe and secure and there are no chances of fraud or any issues happening in the future.

-However whatever is the maturity value will be paid to you and the guarantee is only for that.
+However, whatever is the maturity value will be paid to you and the guarantee is only for that.
 There is no assurity for any minimum value payment or any promise of return.
 One can hold the bonds in a single name or joint name as per preference.

-As per a report, out of Rs 15,000 crore of bonds, the first batch of Rs 1,000 crore bonds are available from Nov 5 and last date for application is Nov 20.
-The bonds are available for only residents Indian and NRI’s cant buy it.
+As per a report, out of Rs 15,000 crore of bonds, the first batch of Rs 1,000 crore bonds are available from Nov 5 and the last date for application is Nov 20.
+The bonds are available for only residents Indian and NRI’s cant buys it.
 The bonds will be available at selected banks and post offices designated under the scheme.